 This course is designed for students to learn the fundamentals of tap dance.
-An emphasis will be placed on the study of rhythm, energy, style and expression in relation to the African-American roots of the style.
+An emphasis will be placed on the study of rhythm, energy, personal style and creative expression in relation to the African American roots of the style.
 Course is repeatable.
 Theme: Engaging Creative, Aesthetic and Spiritual Experience